contiv/contiv.github.io/websrc/source/documents/networking/aci_ug.md

 ### Create Containers

 You can now use Docker commands (or other orchestration tools) to create containers.
-If using Docker, use the `--net` option to specify the Docker network name that corresponds to the application tier (use `docker network ls | grep app` to find the network name that corresponds to `app` in the example).
-If using Kubernetes, specify the tenant, network, and endpoint group using the `io.contiv.tenant`, `io.contiv.network`, and `io.contiv.net-group` labels respectively.
+If you are using Docker, use the `--net` option to specify the Docker network name that corresponds to the application tier (use `docker network ls | grep app` to find the network name that corresponds to `app` in the example).
+For Kubernetes, specify the tenant, network, and endpoint group using the `io.contiv.tenant`, `io.contiv.network`, and `io.contiv.net-group` labels respectively.

 [Installing Contiv Network with Cisco ACI]: </documents/gettingStarted/networking/aci.html>